pepaslabs/ClimbingOutOfTheTarPit/README.md

 "I fixed one bug and several new bugs appeared."

+"I don't like copy/paste coding, but I don't see any other way to express this idea."

 "Since surpassing X lines of code, our velocity is terrible.
 Implementing even a trivial change is too expensive."

 What is going on?
 Things were going great when this software project was small, and then slowly everything fell apart.
 What happened?